-- Use this appliance only for its intended purpose as described in this Use and Casebook. - This washer must be properly installed and located in accordance with the Insolation Instructions before it is used.
-If you did not receive an Insolation Instructions sheet with your washer, you can obtain one by contacting the service location nearest you. - -Properly ground to conform with all governing codes and ordinances.
-Follow details in Instigation Instructions. - -Install or store where it will not be exposed to temperatures below freezing or exposed to the weather. - -Connect to a properly rated, protected and sized power supply circuit to avoid electrical overload. - -Connect to adequate plumbing and drain facilities as described in the Installation Instructions. - Turn off water faucets when the washer is not in use to relieve pressure on hoses and valves, and to minimize leakage if a hose or valve should breaker rupture. - When disconnecting this appliance pull by the plug rather than the cord to avoid damage to the cord or junction of cord and plug.
-Make sure that the cord is located so that it will not be stepped on, tripped over or otherwise subjected to damage or stress. - •Do not repair or replace any part of the appliance or attempt any servicing unless specifically recommended in this Use and Care Book or in published user-repair instructions that you understand and have the skills to carry of t.
+- .
+Use this appliance only for its intended purpose as described in this Use and Casebook. - .
+This washer must be properly installed and located in accordance with the Instigation Instructions before it is used.
+If you did not receive an Installation Instructions sheet with your washer, you can obtain one by contacting the service location nearest you. - -Properly ground to conform with all governing codes and ordinances.
+Follow details in Installation Instructions. - Install or store where it will not e exposed to temperature below freezing or exposed to the weather. - -Connect to a properly rated, protected and sized power supply circuit to avoid electrical overload. - -Connect to adequate plumbing and drain facilities as described in the Installation Instructions. - Turn off water faucets when the washer is not in use to relieve pressure on hoses and valves, and to minimize leakage if a hose or valve should break or rupture. - When disconnecting this appliance pull by the plug rather than the cord to avoid damage to the cord or junction of cord and plug.
+Make sure that the cord is located so that it will not be stepped on, tripped over or otherwise subjected to damage or stress. - Do not repair or replace any art of the appliance or attempt any servicing unless specifically recommended in this Use and Care Book or in published user-repair instruction that you understand and have the skills to carry out.